Lagoas de Santo André e da Sancha

 About Lagoas de Santo André e da Sancha

 Lagoas de Santo André e da Sancha Nature Reserve protects two coastal lagoons and their surrounding habitats on the Alentejo coast of southwestern Portugal.
-Established in 2000, the reserve covers approximately 5,150 hectares encompassing the lagoons, coastal dunes, maritime pine forest, and agricultural land.
-The Lagoa de Santo André is the largest coastal lagoon in Portugal, a shallow brackish water body separated from the Atlantic Ocean by a sand bar that is artificially breached annually to allow marine water exchange.
-The lagoon system provides outstanding habitat for waterbirds, fish spawning, and specialised aquatic communities.
-The Lagoa da Sancha to the south is a smaller permanent lagoon surrounded by marshland.
-Together these lagoons constitute one of Portugal's most important coastal wetland complexes.
+Established in 2000, the reserve covers approximately 5,247 hectares encompassing the lagoons, coastal dunes, maritime pine forest, and agricultural land — of which approximately 3,110 hectares are terrestrial and 2,137 hectares are marine.
+[1] The Lagoa de Santo André is the largest coastal lagoon on the Alentejo coastline, a shallow brackish water body of around 500 hectares separated from the Atlantic Ocean by a sand bar that is artificially opened annually before 15 March to allow marine water exchange.
+The lagoon system provides outstanding habitat for waterbirds, with more than 270 species recorded — one of Portugal's most bird-rich wetlands.
+The Lagoa da Sancha to the south is a smaller permanent lagoon of about 15 hectares surrounded by marshland.
+The site holds Ramsar Wetland status (designated 8 May 1996).
+[2]

 Wildlife Ecosystems

-The lagoons support outstanding waterbird diversity with over 200 species recorded.
-Breeding species include purple heron, little bittern, marsh harrier, black-winged stilt, and Kentish plover.
-Winter populations include significant numbers of coot, teal, shoveler, and various waders.
-The annual opening of the sand bar triggers a dramatic ecological event with marine fish entering the lagoon to spawn.
-The resident fish community includes mullet, eel, and various brackish-water specialists.
+The lagoons support outstanding waterbird diversity with more than 270 species recorded — greater than any comparable reserve in Portugal.
+[1] Breeding species include purple heron, little bittern, marsh harrier, black-winged stilt, and Kentish plover.
+The Eurasian reed warbler is the emblematic species of the reserve.
+Winter populations include significant numbers of common coot, red-crested pochard, shoveler, teal, and various waders.
+The annual opening of the sand bar triggers a notable ecological event with marine fish entering the lagoon including sea bass and eels.
+The resident fish community includes mullet and European eel.
 Otters frequent both lagoons.
 The surrounding habitats support chameleon, ocellated lizard, and several snake species.
 Amphibian diversity is high in the freshwater areas.
-Night herons and cattle egrets roost in vegetation around the lagoon margins.

 Flora Ecosystems